zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

    :align: center

 Zrythm supports multiple audio and MIDI backend engines.
-JACK is the recommended one for both, but it takes some time to set up if this is your first time using it.
+:term:`JACK` is the recommended one for both, but it takes some time to set up if this is your first time using it.
 If you choose to use JACK, JACK MIDI and the JACK audio backend must be chosen together.